ethereum/web3.py/docs/providers.rst

       connection and waiting for a response to be received from the listener task.
       Defaults to ``50.0``.

+    * ``request_information_cache_size`` is the size of the cache used to store request information so that when a response is received, the provider knows how to process it based on the original request.
+Defaults to ``500``.

     * ``subscription_response_queue_size`` is the size of the queue used to store subscription responses, defaults to ``500``.
 While messages are being consumed, this queue should never fill up as it is a transient queue and meant to handle